bahaistudies/health-science-journal/README.md

 * Show article details, including authors, abstract, funding, keywords, and references
 * Provide the article's citation in 10 different options for in-browser display or for export in RIS, Endnote, Bib, and CSL-JSON formats.
 * Allow for viewing for PDF and XML galleys using eLife lens
-* Display the Crossmark logo
+* Display the Crossmark logo if crossmark_enabled is set to `true` in config.toml.

 A small number of enhancements have also been made including:
 * Lens viewer now includes the journal logo and a back button